mzac/iperf_gps/README.md

 This script lets you run iPerf from a Linux computer to a remote iPerf server while keeping track of your location using a GPS.

+It will also collect Ping tests data as well as Wireless Wifi statistics if you are on Wifi.

 ## Requirements:

 - Linux